lupyuen/lupyuen.github.io/src/usb.md

     //  If a LoRa Message failed to Transmit or Receive due to Timeout... if( ( irqRegs & IRQ_RX_TX_TIMEOUT ) == IRQ_RX_TX_TIMEOUT ) {

-      //  If a LoRa Message failed to Transmit due to Timeout... if( SX126xGetOperatingMode( ) == MODE_TX ) {
+      //  If the message failed to Transmit due to Timeout... if( SX126xGetOperatingMode( ) == MODE_TX ) {

+        //  Stop the Transmit Timer
         TimerStop( &TxTimeoutTimer );

         //!< Update operating mode state to a value lower than \ref MODE_STDBY_XOSC